ewheeler7/replication_timing_methods_comparison/05_SG1_ratio.md

 done
 ```

-Need to re-map normalised data into 10 kb bins, because deeptools merges nextdoor bins with identical values.
+Deeptools merges nextdoor bins with identical values, so need to re-map normalised data into 10 kb bins, so all G1 and S bins are aligned for the ratio step.
-Since the  next step is to make the S/G1 ratio, both the G1 and S bioreps need to be in the same bins.

 Remove placeholder scaffold bins first, then map, re-sort, create bw, then remove intermediate files
 (The scaffold bins and plastid coordinates are in this file, but there are no reads in them because they were removed from bam files.
 It is just for convience that we remove them at this point)